AngelosDid/AResCoN/README.md

 # A Researcher is Counting Neurons (AResCoN)
-AResCoN is a pipeline developed to perform accurate filtering of cells or nuclei following initial inferences.
+AResCoN is a pipeline developed to perform accurate filtering of cells or nuclei following initial network-based inferences.
 It uses the output of Cellpose or Stardist and utilizes Fiji to obtain measurements that can be used either for X and Y axis cell filtering or Z-axis cell filtering within a small range of planes.

 AResCoN is particularly useful in setups where complete imaging of a 2D slice (one hemishpere or both) is required but it can also be used for isolated regions within a 2D slice.